Popular photo tours & workshops

 We will eat and stay in the village.

-On the fifth day of this Dolomites photography tour, the group will rise early to take in the sunrise over the Alpe di Siusi.
-We will capture the panoramic landscapes and imperious peaks as the sun touches them for the first time.
-If we’re lucky, the crisp autumn morning will leave the area covered in blanket of misty, so we can shoot the valley as it emerges for the day ahead.
-After breakfast the plan is to head off the plain and on towards the eastern part of Dolomites.
+After breakfast, the plan is to pack up and head off the plain, onwards to the eastern part of the Dolomites.
 There we will find Tre Cime, the most famous three peaks in all of Italy, and the mountains that best express the Dolomites reputation as a place of unique natural architecture.